 - Saliva.
 Before getting in the water apply some saliva to the inside and outside of the mask.
 Do this when the mask is still dry, as it doesn’t work as well once the mask is wet.

 - Anti-fog Spray.
-There are a number of anti-fog sprays available which will do the job.
+There are a number of anti-fog sprays available that will do the job.
 Make sure you get one that’s biodegradable and safe to use around reefs.

 - Baby shampoo.
 Watered down baby shampoo or dishwashing soap also works well to defog your lenses.
 They’re cheap and can be picked up almost anywhere.